10 Unforgettable Day Trips from Chicago

 If you’re not with the kids, head to Prairie Street Brewing.
 Along with great local beers on tap, they also have bar food with a twist.
 Try the spicy mac ‘n’ cheese or the Asian street tacos.

 This cute town in Wisconsin is about 20 miles from Milwaukee and 2 hours from Chicago.
-There are tons of family-owned places to check out, including the wine bar Cedar Creek Winery and a famous candy apple store called Amy’s Candy Kitchen.
+Many family-owned places exist, including the wine bar Cedar Creek Winery and a famous candy apple store called Amy’s Candy Kitchen.

 The city is also well known for having festivals in the fall that attract many different visitors, including Oktoberfest and the annual Wine & Harvest festival.